-- 33 For adolescent females, record has reference to family planning. - 34 Contains record of: - a)\ emergency care, inpatient, and hospital discharge summaries. - b)\ communication(s) with/from the care coordinator. - c) discussion of transition planning to non-pediatric/adult providers for children at least 1 year prior to the anticipated discharge from of the practice due to age. - 35 Use of emergency room seems appropriate. - 36 Routine, symptomatic, and urgent care access standards are met. - 37 Notes in chart match information on the claims. - 38 There is appropriate documentation for any altered chart notes. - 39\ Record contains information relating to the member's use of tobacco products alcohol, and drugs/substances. - 40\ Record contains documentation the member was provided with written information concerning rights regarding advance directives, if the member is over 18 years old. - 41\ Record includes copies of any consent or attestation form used or the court order for prescribed psychotherapeutic medication for a child under the age of 13 years old. - 42\ Documentation of all telemedicine services (if provided) are located in the record.
+Child health check-ups are scheduled according to AAP guidelines.
+Does the child return for check-up appointments as indicated by AAP?
+N/A Yes No 31 Date of Last Child Health Check-up: Physicals include age appropriate tests: a) Vision b) Hearing c) Hemoglobin (hgb) d) Lead 32 Physicals include age appropriate risk screenings: N/A Yes No a) TB b) Lead c) STDs d) Anticipatory guidance e) BMI 33 For adolescent females, record has reference to family planning.
+34 Contains record of: a) Emergency care, inpatient, and hospital discharge summaries. b) Communication(s) with/from the care coordinator. c) Discussion of transition planning to non-pediatric/adult provider for children age 12 years and older.
+35 Use of emergency room seems appropriate.
+36 Routine, symptomatic, and urgent care access standards are met.
+37 Notes in chart match information on the claims.
+38 There is appropriate documentation for any altered chart notes.
+39 Record contains information relating to the member's use of tobacco, alcohol, and drugs/substances.
+40 Record contains documentation the member was provided with written information concerning rights regarding advance directives, if the member is over 18 years old.
+41 Record includes copies of any consent or attestation form used or the court order for prescribed psychotherapeutic medication for a child under the age of 13 years old.
+42 Documentation of all telemedicine services (if provided) are located in the record.
+Con nments: I Last Updated 4/13/2017 Record Review Page 3 of 3